gluster/distaf/README.md

    - To run multiple test cases: `python main.py -t "basic_test0 basic_test1"`

    - To run all tests in a directory: `python main.py -d snapshot`
+####Note:
+     1. Automation test logs are at /var/log/tests/ both at management and test nodes.

+     2. If you want run the automation as non root user, follow the steps below.
+          * create the directory as root `mkdir /var/log/tests`
+          * Add the user as the owner for the directory i.e. `chown -R <user> /var/log/tests`

 How to write tests
 ====================